RaumTheFool/SUNNFOLK-NOMIC/GAME 1/Deck of Cards.md

 33. Klark's Victory: CONSUMABLE: Klark gains 9999999 (a lot of) Peas.

 34. End of an Era: PASSIVE: Klark may never win.
+(USELESS!!!)

 35. Rebel's Union: CONSUMABLE: If a Klark Mutinee wins, every Klark Mutinee wins.
 (USELESS!!!)